BenAhrdt/ioBroker.device-monitoring/README.md

 ## device-monitoring adapter for ioBroker

-Watches your devined device states and build warnings and alerts
+Watches your defined device states and build warnings and alerts

 ## Per-state notification levels